A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Declarations

 \section{Declarations}

-\begin{itemize} \item Ethics approval and consent to participate: Not applicable. \item Consent for publication: Not applicable. \item The datasets used and analysed during the current study are available from the corresponding author on reasonable request. \item Competing interests: The authors declare that they have no competing interests. \item Funding: S.F. is funded through a CNRS-MITI PhD grant within the project ``Epistemic Impact of Artificial Intelligence in Science'' (EpiAI).
+\begin{itemize} \item Ethics approval and consent to participate: Not applicable. \item Consent for publication: Not applicable. \item The datasets used for the this study are available at: \url{https://doi.org/10.5281/zenodo.17589028}.
+The codes for analyzing them are available at: \url{https://github.com/sysyMC/AI_in_Neuroscience_TopicModeling}. \item Competing interests: The authors declare that they have no competing interests. \item Funding: S.F. is funded through a CNRS-MITI PhD grant within the project ``Epistemic Impact of Artificial Intelligence in Science'' (EpiAI).
 This research has been partially supported by the ANR grant ScientIA (ANR-21-CE38-0020). \item Authors' contributions: S.F. conceived the research, collected and analyzed the data, discussed the results, wrote the manuscript. \item Acknowledgements: S.F. warmly thank M. Dubois, F. Gargiulo and P. Tubaro for useful discussions. \end{itemize}

 \begin{appendices}